oh-hey-world/ohheyworld-platform/README.md

 <a href="http://www.ohheyworld.com/">![Logo](http://blog.ohheyworld.com/wp-content/uploads/2013/04/logo_transparent_no_shad.png)</a>

-Oh Hey World is a travel platform allowing you to share your location with the people who matter.
+Oh Hey World is a location sharing platform allowing you to share your location with the people who matter.
 It has the potential to serve as the beginning of <a href="http://www.travelstartups.co/the-starting-point-to-real-time-travel-advice-a-location-based-content-delivery-platform/">a travel content delivery network</a>.

 Possible uses...
 - a hotel that wants to create their own branded arrival app